-While graduation from USC College Prep, Blue Campus is based on credits, USCBC students must also meet rigorous annual academic, health, community service, and attendance requirements to be promoted to the next grade level.
+While graduation from USC College Prep, Orange Campus is based on credits, USCOC students must also meet rigorous annual academic, health, community service, and attendance requirements to be promoted to the next grade level.
 The school provides a large number of supports and interventions to students at risk of not being promoted or not graduating With those types of supports in place, the vast majority of students will meet the school's high expectations and complete all promotion requirements by the end of summer school each year.
-For students who need more time to meet any of the requirements below, USCBC may require summer remediation or make-up work.
+For students who need more time to meet any of the requirements below, USCOC may require summer remediation or make-up work.
 What cannot be made up in the summer may result in retention in the grade level.
-There will be frequent, ongoing communication between the students' advisors, students who have completed all graduation requirements are eligible to receive a diploma and participate in graduation ceremonies.
+There will be frequent, ongoing communication between the students' advisors, students, and families so all stakeholders are aware of students' progress toward promotion.
+Only students who have completed all graduation requirements are eligible to receive a diploma and participate in graduation ceremonies.
 Students with disabilities, including 504 plans, will receive accommodations and modifications in regards to annual promotion requirements as required by law and as determined appropriate by school administration and the students' parents/guardians.